Teach English in China

 - Citizenship in the United States, Australia, Canada, Ireland, New Zealand, or the United Kingdom

 - 60 years of age or younger

 - Some schools and regions in China may require TEFL certification or two years of teaching experience.
 CIEE strongly recommends that candidates without teaching experience sign up for our TEFL course!

 To make your application stronger, highlight additional qualifications that are desirable but not required, such as:

 - Experience studying, working, or volunteering abroad

-- A degree in English or education; a master's degree in education is preferred
+- A degree in English or education; a master's degree in education

 - Additional teaching certification/credentials

 - Experience relevant to teaching, whether formal or informal